cycai0312/autograder-server/README.md

 Ubuntu: https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1

 ## Install Postgres
 Postgres is required to run the test suite.
 The simplest way to set this up is to run an official Postgres docker container.
-Replace <version> with your desired version of postgres:
+Invoke the script below to start a postgres container for development:
 ```
-docker run -itd postgres:<version>
+bash dev_scripts/start_postgres_dev.sh
 ```
-# FIXME: get the correct command from other machine^^^

 ## Install Redis Server
 ```